tkw1536/ggman/README.md

 | `github.com/hello` | `git@github.com:hello/world.git`, `git@github.com:hello/mars.git`   |

 Note that the `--for` argument also works for exact repository urls, e.g. `ggman --for 'https://github.com/tkw1536/GitManager' ls`.
+`--for` also works with absolute or relative filepaths to locally installed repositories.

 In addition to the `--for` argument, the `--here` argument also works.
 It is a shortcut that is equivalent to calling `--for` with the remote of the repository located in the current working directory.